Restaurants And Bars With Over-The-Top Holiday Decorations guide image

 Miracle on 9th Street

 You could go caroling or put reindeer antlers on your dachshund, but if you really want a tutorial in spreading holiday cheer, look at Miracle.
-Since 2014, this pop-up has been taking over bar spaces all over the world, making them look as festive as Santa’s workshop, and serving cocktails like the “Bad Santa″ with mulled red wine, port, and Christmas spices, along with snacks like roasted cranberry flatbreads.
+Since 2014, this pop-up has been taking over bar spaces all over the world, making them look as festive as Santa’s workshop, and serving cocktails like the “Bad Santa″ with mulled red wine, port, and Christmas spices, along with some festive snacks.
 They’re currently operating out of 9th Street in the East Village.

 photo credit: Tymel Young